 The United States is the world's largest economy.
 US GDP (nominal) was estimated at nearly US$16.77 trillion in 2013 or around 22.4 per cent of global GDP.
 The United States is a major driver of the global economy and a world leader in terms of international trade and investment, research and development expenditure, stock market capitalisation and its share of large global corporations.
 Information about the US economy and economic outlook is widely available and constantly updated.
 The latest official economic indicators are available at the US Census Bureau and the US Bureau of Labor Statistics.

 The US market comprises 50 states and one federal district.
-However, the United States should be treated as a series of regional markets with varying characteristics.
-It is the world’s fourth largest country in terms of geographic area.
-The continental United States covers four time zones, six including Alaska and Hawaii.
+The country includes a range of markets with distinct regional characteristics.
+It is the world’s fourth largest country in terms of geographic area and spans six time zones.

 Although the United States operates foreign investment restrictions in some sectors of the economy (airline ownership, telecommunications, and radio services) foreign investors are generally treated on an equal footing with domestic business.
 There are no restrictions on moving capital in or out of the United States (or between states) or on the repatriation of profits.
 A protocol amending the double taxation convention for Australia and the United States entered into force on July 2003.
 The agreement between the Government of Australia and the Government of the United States of America to Improve International Tax Compliance and to Implement the Foreign Account Tax Compliance Act (FATCA) entered into force on 30 June 2014.

 The United States is our largest two-way investment partner, with the two-way investment stock reaching over $1.1 trillion in December 2013.
 In 2013-14, the United States was Australia’s third-largest two-way trading partner in goods and services (after China and Japan), at $58.2 billion.